In today's increasingly interconnected world, learning a language is a valuable asset for any future career.

 Professors with a range of specialties from cultural studies to language acquisition broaden the St. Ambrose experience.
 Courses in the Department of Modern Languages and Cultures offer much more than you might imagine: you can take courses and seminars on comics and sequential art, media representation of violence, popular culture, and film in three different languages: Spanish, German, and French.
 These courses are a creative and compelling way of learning the culture and history of the Spanish, German, and French speaking world.

 Every student majoring or minoring in one of our three languages will have the opportunity of taking some of their credits in another country.
-Some of the options the Department of Modern Languages and Cultures provide are programs in Argentina, Canada, Chile, Costa Rica, Cuba, Dominican Republic, France, Germany, Mexico, Spain, and Uruguay.
+Some of the Study Abroad options include programs in Argentina, Canada, Chile, Costa Rica, Cuba, Dominican Republic, France, Germany, Mexico, Spain, and Uruguay.

 In order to help our students with their expenses, two types of scholarships are available from the Modern Languages Department for the overseas study of a modern foreign language for SAU credit: